magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-app-isolation.md

 `AppIsolation` cannot be disabled at the test class level.

-You can use non-isolated tests unless they do not modify or utilize the same application areas such as:
+You can use non-isolated tests unless they do not modify or utilize the same application areas, such as:

--  same attributes of an application object.
+-  Same attributes of an application object.
--  same paths in a current configuration or current scope (for example "store").
+-  Same paths in a current configuration or current scope (for example "store").

 {:.bs-callout-tip}
 Set up application isolation if any application objects were intentionally modified within the test class.